Jeremy enjoys gaming when not helping manage the college he graduated from.

-Since the beginning of gaming, certain titles have received outrage as inappropriate or insensitive.
-Titles as early as 1982's Custer's Revenge, for example, which features a character who becomes intimate with a Native American woman, presumably against her will.
+Since the beginning of gaming, certain titles have been deemed inappropriate or insensitive.
+Titles as early as Custer's Revenge from 1982, for example, features a character who becomes intimate with a Native American woman, presumably against her will.

 Can video games cover such material, or are they taboo in our society?
 Does it depend on the manner of the depiction?
 Some would say yes, some no, but regardless of what view you hold, today we'll explore six games that divided players for a myriad of reasons.

 6. Pokémon GO